London Stansted Airport – 2023 Business Aviation Destination Guide

 The field at Stansted is located very close to the freeway (within five minutes) with good access to London.
 Canary Wharf and the financial district are about 45 minutes drive time.
 London’s West End (where popular hotels are located) is about a 1-hour 15-minute drive.
 Good hotels are available near the airport for operators who need to remain overnight (RON) at EGSS.

 Stansted operating hours

 Stansted is a 24/7 airport of entry (AOE) with customs services throughout the day.
-Runways, taxiways, and tarmac are in good condition, with no work or closures forecasted throughout 2021.
+Runways, taxiways, and tarmac are in good condition.
 With a 10,000-foot runway, EGSS can accommodate aircraft up to business/VIP, configured up to and including a B747-800.

 Stansted is cost-effective with aircraft parking fees that are not prohibitive.
 While EGSS has a large GA ramp and seldom fills up, this is now the third busiest airport in London, after Heathrow (EGLL) and Gatwick (EGKK).